 While the Purdue Agricultural Safety and Health Program attempts to be thorough in its surveillance of farm work-related fatalities, farm-related non-fatal injuries are not well documented by any source in the state.
 As a result, there is little data on the frequency, severity, and causes of injuries that occur annually during farm work.
-However, the relatively few Indiana non-fatal farm-related injuries that were identified in 2019 as part of the fatality surveillance efforts were generally severe.
+However, the relatively few Indiana non-fatal farm-related injuries that were identified in 2020 as part of the fatality surveillance efforts were generally severe.
 Several of the incidents resulted in loss of a limb, spinal cord or head injuries, and/or involved the use of medical helicopters for transport to a trauma center.

-It is estimated, based upon prior research, each year approximately one out of every nine Indiana farms experiences a farm-work-related injury that requires medical attention.
-Based upon the estimated 56,000 farms in the state, it can be extrapolated that in 2019 there were approximately 6,222 treated injuries.
+It is estimated, based upon prior research, that approximately one out of every nine Indiana farms annually experiences a farm-work-related injury requiring medical attention.
+Based upon the estimated 55,500 farms in the state, it can be extrapolated that in 2020 there were approximately 6,167 treated injuries.
 Prior research by the National Safety Council indicated that 2% of reported farm injuries result in permanent disability.
-Applying the 2% estimate to Indiana's estimated 6,222 injuries, approximately 124 such cases occurred in the state in 2019.
+Applying the 2% estimate to Indiana's estimated 6,167 injuries, approximately 123 such cases occurred in the state in 2020.
 Most non-fatal farm injuries, however, are never reported in the media, and there is no requirement to report such incidents, including severe injuries, to any official agency.
 The need remains for a more comprehensive trauma registry that includes farm-related injuries.
 Such a record would be helpful in targeting prevention efforts toward high-risk activities.
+A sample of incidents resulting in serious injuries is found in Table 4.